 Family Camp is run by dedicated volunteers who love our tradition of coming together in community fellowship.
 Members of our staff are campers too.
 All campers are responsible for helping with light chores and helping to build a loving and supportive community.

-Some staff positions may still be available.
+We ask and encourage all campers to get involved in helping make camp happen.
+For those who are looking to formally volunteer (and receive a discount on your camper fees) check out our staff positions.
 If you are interested in joining the staff community, please contact one of the camp deans for more information.